sprintwindy/BackupManager/README.md

 php artisan backpack:add-sidebar-content "<li class='nav-item'><a class='nav-link' href='{{ backpack_url('backup') }}'><i class='nav-icon la la-hdd-o'></i> Backups</a></li>"
 ```

-If you need to configure aditional stuff to your backup process like notifications you should publish the spatie backup file `php artisan vendor:publish --provider="Spatie\Backup\BackupServiceProvider" --tag="backup-config"` and check [spatie documentation on how to configure your backup system](https://spatie.be/docs/laravel-backup/v8/installation-and-setup) in `config/backup.php`

-As far as `config/backpack/backupmanager.php` it configures how the `Backup` button works: `backup:run --disable-notifications` by default, [check backup documentation for aditional flags](https://spatie.be/docs/laravel-backup/v8/taking-backups/overview).
-By default notifications are disabled with `--disable-notifications` flag since they need aditional user configuration, **but is higly recommended that you configure them**.
-[Check here the docs on how to do it](https://spatie.be/docs/laravel-backup/v8/sending-notifications/overview), then remove the flag `--disable-notifications` from `config/backpack/backupmanager.php` button script.

-**[TIP]** When you modify your options in `config/backup.php` or `config/backpack/backupmanager.php`, please run manually `php artisan backup:run` to make sure it's still working after your changes. **NOTE**: `php artisan optimize:clear` and/or `php artisan config:clear` might be needed before the `backup:run` command.

 5) [optional] Instruct Laravel to run the backups automatically in your console kernel:

 ```php